alagyn/Twig/README.md

 Therefore, the optimal solution is to create a TwigConfig Service Provider.
 This is done in two steps:
 1. Create a class that implements the `org.bdd.twig.TwigConfig` interface.
-    This interface provides a single function `void config()` that is guarenteed to be called before any loggers are created.
+    This interface provides a single function `void config()` that is guaranteed to be called before any loggers are created.
     ```java
     public class TestConfig implements TwigConfig